Zoe Hassid (MBACP, UKCP)

 I’m a professionally qualified, registered, Integrative counsellor and psychotherapist, which means I am trained in a number of therapeutic approaches, including psychodynamic, humanistic, body and contemporary relational psychotherapy, and I integrate a combination of these different approaches to best work in relationship with you as a unique individual.
 Integrative therapy is also about personal integration – that is, becoming aware of, coming to terms with and integrating different parts of ourselves and our experiences so we can feel more whole, both in mind and body.
 This can be an empowering process (and at times an uncomfortable one) that liberates us from limiting thoughts, feelings and behaviours, and frees us to make choices.

 Whatever the therapeutic approach, research shows that ‘the therapeutic alliance’ is what makes therapy effective – that is, your confidence in me and in the therapy.
 So choosing a therapist you feel you can work with – and who feels they can help you - is important.
 I suggest having a session with me to discuss what’s brought you to counselling and to see what it’s like to talk with me, before deciding whether to continue.
 If we decide not to work together, I will not charge you for this session.
 If you continue, we’ll work collaboratively and can always discuss how you feel your therapy – and our working relationship - is going.
 I offer both short-term and longer term or open-ended therapy and we can discuss what may best suit you at this time.
 Please feel free to give me a call if you have any queries or you'd like to find out more.

 Training, qualifications & experience

-I have an MA in Integrative Counselling and Psychotherapy from the University of Middlesex and an Advanced Diploma in Integrative Counselling from the Minster Centre / University of Middlesex.
+I have an MA in Integrative Counselling and Psychotherapy from the University of Middlesex and an Advanced Diploma in Integrative Counselling and Psychotherapy from the Minster Centre.

-In addition to my core training, I have training in: working with adolescents, CBT, childhood sexual abuse, death and bereavement, diversity, domestic abuse, eating disorders, psychiatric assessment, self harm and suicide, sexual diversity, sexuality, trauma.
+In addition to my core training, I have training in: working with adolescents, alcohol misuse, CBT, childhood sexual abuse, death and bereavement, diversity, domestic abuse, eating disorders, psychiatric assessment, self harm and suicide, sexual diversity, sexuality, trauma.